Vector spaces with a union of independent subspaces: Introduction

 \section{Introduction}

 We study the theory $T_K$ of vector spaces over a field $K$ with a predicate $X$ for the union of an infinite family of independent subspaces.
-For example, a model of $T_K$ is given by the $K$-vector space $K^\omega$ with a predicate $X$ for the set of all functions $f:\omega \to K$ with support of cardinality at most $1$, where $\omega$ is the set of natural numbers.

 We show (\Cref{thm:qe}) that, if $K$ is infinite, then $T_K$ is complete and admits quantifier elimination in the expansion of the language of vector spaces by predicates for the $n$-fold sums $X^n$ of $X$ with itself.
-From this, we deduce its $\omega$-stability (\Cref{co:omegastab}).
-We also investigate (\Cref{sec:finitefields}) the case of finite $K$, where completeness fails and there are completions which do not eliminate quantifiers in the language described above.
+From this, we deduce its total transcendence (\Cref{co:omegastab}).
+We also investigate (\Cref{sec:finitefields}) the case of finite $K$, where completeness fails and there are completions which do not eliminate quantifiers in the language described above, although they are still near-model-complete in the language of vector spaces together with a predicate for $X$ (\Cref{rem:nmc}).